LiamD88/milestone-project-1-eminem/README.md

 ## Content
 * The code for the footer in my website is taken from the resume project I had to complete as part of the course.
 * Bootstrap - I used some documentation in here and the code allowed me to build my website quickly.
-* Eminem Biography (https://www.biography.com/musician/eminem) This is where i got the text for my biography page.
+* [Eminem Biography](https://www.biography.com/musician/eminem) This is where i got the text for my biography page.
-* This is where I got the code for my music files to play on my page(https://www.w3schools.com/tags/tag_audio.asp)
+* [www.w3schools.com](https://www.w3schools.com/tags/tag_audio.asp) This is where I got the code for my music files to play on my page

 ## Media
 * All images on the webpage are from taken from Google

-#Acknowledgements
+## Acknowledgements
 * My mentor [Reuben Ferrante](https://github.com/arex18), his tips were invaluable in pushing me in the direction I needed to go to complete my project.